 There are a variety of other statutory duties placed upon Jersey companies and the directors are responsible for ensuring these are met.
 These include:

-5. appointment of auditors (obligatory for all public companies)
+- appointment and removal of auditors (obligatory for all public companies)

 Redemption of Shares: